hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 ## Step 3 - Implementing the Endpoint `/listen`

-For the listenHandler we do exactly the same as before, but without parsing any input.
+For the `listenHandler` we do exactly the same as we did for the sayHandler, but without parsing any input.
 We will instead tell the Client that the connection should be kept alive.

-We create a new Handler `listenHandler` and set the HTTP Header "Connection" to "keep-alive" to tell the Client to not terminate the Connection.
+We create a new Handler `listenHandler` and set the **HTTP Header "Connection" to "keep-alive"** to tell the Client to not terminate the Connection.

 To make sure that we are not Terminating the Connection from our side early, we wait for the Close event of the Client.